 - Name one way that you showed courage today.

-- Describe one thing about yourself, personality, or life that you’ve come to accept and even appreciate.
+- Describe one thing about yourself, your personality or your life that you’ve come to accept and even appreciate.

 - Who inspires you?
 How can you become more like that person?